lionelroy/tdd-react-jest-enzyme/README.md

     });

 - Notice how const appWrapper changed to let appWrapper.
-- Notice there is no statement in beforeAll so the label is removed.
+- Also notice there is no statement in beforeAll so the label is removed.

 <h5>You can delete the following test completely which is now redundant.</h5>